phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 ### Script

 A script element is equivalent to the script element in HTML and thus is the place for scripts (e.g., ECMAScript).
 Any functions defined within any script element have a "global" scope across the entire current document.

+TODO: Consider what to include about DOM and Events.

 #### Properties